 The assignment page on the app lists the day, date, and start time for each match. it also lists the home team.
 The visitors are listed on the individual match page.
 If you click on the assignment you an see all of the details except for your partner, before you decide to accept it.

 A word to the wise: Don't turn back matches unless you absolutely have to.
 One way to keep the assignor happy (and keep your schedule filled) is to be available.
-Make sure your Arbiter profile is up to date, and that you've blocked any dates you're not available.
+Make sure your Arbiter profile is up to date, and that you've blocked any dates you're not available before the season starts, or as soon as you know you'll be unavailable for any given date.
 By the same token, if you've previously blocked a date, but find that your schedule has changed and you are now available, make sure you unblock that date or dates as soon as possible.

 It is a good idea to contact the school earlier in the day to see if there have been any changes made to the schedule you have.
 Occasionally, there will be a change in start time for your first match.
 This could be because the visiting team couldn't get transportation as anticipated.
 It could be that the home school gym or facility wasn't available early enough to set up for volleyball.
 It could be for a variety of reasons.
 If there is an issue the day of your match you should receive a phone call or text from the school's athletic director or their assistant.
 The key is to be flexible.

 (updated January 12, 2023)